 Ransomware could appear anywhere, from a very convincing phishing e-mail or a fake website.
 Fortunately, there are steps you can take to minimise losses or prevent being hit altogether.
 By backing up your data in more than one place, you can recover it without paying the cybercriminals.
 If you train your team to be aware of possible threats and know how to avoid them, then that will drastically reduce the risk of a ransomware attack.

 At CyberPilot, we offer awareness training in cyber security for organisations who would like to protect themselves against ransomware threats.
-We offer 3 months of free awareness training for an unlimited amount of users – no credit card required.
+We offer a free trial for our awareness training – no credit card required.